 Disabled workers can file for a reconsideration after receiving an initial denial.
 During this stage, they will be allowed to submit additional medical evidence in their favor.
-If they receive another denial, they may need to speak with a Gwinnett County social security lawyer who can represent them in an administrative hearing.
+If they receive another denial, they may need to speak with a Gwinnett County Social Security attorney who can represent them in an administrative hearing.

 Feelings of despair and anger can begin to set in when you receive your first denial notice from the Social Security Administration.
 However, it is important to remember you do have legal options and the right to appeal the decision multiple times.

-Get in touch with a Gwinnett County social security lawyer today to learn more.
-A member of the team could help you understand the process and determine your next steps to get the benefits you need.
+Get in touch with a Gwinnett County Social Security lawyer today to learn more.
+A member of our Social Security disability law firm can help you understand the process and determine your next steps to get the benefits you need.

 To Schedule a Initial Consultation, Click the Button Below:

 Call (678) 228-8688 or use the form below to ask a question or request additional information.
 We respond within 1 business day and often the same day.
 Don’t hesitate, your questions are welcome!

 There are many Social Security disability law firms throughout Georgia.
 What sets The Khaki Law Firm apart from the rest?
 Why should you choose us?
 We are honored to represent those who have worked hard most of their lives, but due to a mental or physical impairment are no longer able to maintain employment and earn an income.